tivorn/codedrops_web_scraping_with_puppeteer/README.md

     1. Collect data from books of all categories
     2. Add selectors and input text to filter books
     3. Refactor the project
-    4. Create a pretty visual identity
+    4. Create a pleasant visual identity

 - 💻 **Results**